 What is rel=”nofollow”?

-rel attribute can either be used in the
+rel attribute value can either be used in the

 <meta> tag section to prevent all links on the page from being followed: